 One of my favorite things to stumble across in our travels is how one place we’ve visited ties in with another.
-The Tombstone tie in to the Yuma Territorial Prison was really interesting.
+The Tombstone tie-in to the Yuma Territorial Prison was really interesting.
 Not only Buckskin Frank Leslie had ties to Tombstone.
-John Behan, Former Sheriff of Cochise County, adversary of Wyatt Earp and Doc Holliday in Tombstone, was a Superintendent at the Prison.
+John Behan, Former Sheriff of Cochise County, the adversary of Wyatt Earp and Doc Holliday in Tombstone, was a Superintendent at the Prison.

 Yuma High School

 Once the prison shuttered, it became the temporary home of Yuma Union High School from 1910 to 1914.
 Teachers conducted classes in the cell block area and the school held assemblies in what had been the prison hospital.

 In 1913 the Yuma football team traveled to Phoenix to play the “Coyotes”.
 Yuma High won.
 The angry “Coyotes” dubbed the Yuma High players the “Criminals”.
 At first “Criminals” was a fighting word.
 Before long, students and teachers wore the name with pride, and in 1917, the school board officially adopted the nickname.
 Yuma High School has been proudly called the home of the “Criminals” ever since.

 If you are ever driving through Yuma I’d recommend checking this Historical Site out.
 Getting to the prison is very quick and easy.